ShadrackKimutai/RichScience/README.md

-# Health Sciences Theme
+# Rich Science Theme

-An official theme for [OJS 3.1.1+](https://pkp.sfu.ca/ojs/) designed for health science journals or any journal that wants a clean, modern appearance.
+Based on Health Sciences Theme

-Current version: healthSciences v1.0.0
+Current version: RichScience v0.0.0

-This theme was commissioned and is maintained by the [Public Knowledge Project](https://pkp.sfu.ca/).
-For all non-technical questions, please visit the [PKP Forum](https://forum.pkp.sfu.ca/).
+This Theme is based on Human Sciences. which was An official theme for [OJS 3.1.1+](https://pkp.sfu.ca/ojs/) designed for health science journals or any journal that wants a clean, modern appearance.

 ## Installation